Effective poset inequalities: Introduction

 Here the RHS counts the number of injections \. $f: X\to [t]$, which are naturally mapped onto~$\Ec(P)$.
 Note that~\eqref{eq:OP-gen} agrees with~\eqref{eq:OP-gen-easy} in the leading term given also by~\eqref{eq:OP-asy}, but is sharper in the second term of the asymptotics.

-Finally, there is a remarkably simple proof of the Bj\"orner--Wachs inequality by Vic Reiner, via extension of the inequality to its $q$-analogue (Theorem~\ref{t:HP-q}).
-We also use our tools in~$\S$\ref{ss:q-analogue-our} to obtain new inequalities for the \defng{$q$-order polynomial}.
+Finally, we include an unpublished remarkably simple proof of the Bj\"orner--Wachs inequality by Vic Reiner, via extension of the inequality to its $q$-analogue (Theorem~\ref{t:HP-q}).
+We then use our tools in~$\S$\ref{ss:q-analogue-our} to obtain new inequalities for the \defng{$q$-order polynomial}.
+Notably, we obtain the following \defn{$q$-log-concavity}: